ArmaVoss/CS506-Final-Project/README.md

 | Lasso  Regression                    | 0.50              | 0.51      |

+---

-## MLP Regressor Model
+## MLP Regressor

-A neural network-based regression model was employed to predict a continuous target variable.
-The key performance metrics for this model were:
+The MLP Regressor was deepened by adding more hidden layers (512, 256, 128), increasing the number of iterations to 1000, and disabling early stopping.
+The goal was to allow the model greater capacity to fit the training data.

-- **R² Score**: 0.493
+- **R² Score:** 0.720 (previous value: 0.493)
-  This indicates that the model explains about 49% of the variance in the target variable.
+    The model explained approximately 72% of the variance in traffic volume, a substantial improvement from the earlier version.

-- **Mean Squared Error (MSE)**: 1.243
+- **Mean Squared Error (MSE):**  0.685 (previous value: 1.243)
-  On average, the squared error between the predicted and actual values is 1.243.

-While the MLP Regressor captures a moderate amount of the data variability, there remains substantial unexplained variance.
-It achieved a moderate performance, indicating that while the model explains nearly half of the variance, further optimization could improve its predictive ability.
+    The MSE nearly halved from the previous version, indicating more accurate predictions.

+This suggests that increasing network complexity helped the model capture more underlying patterns in the data.
+However, the improvement may come at the cost of overfitting, as generalization to unseen data would need to be further validated.

+---

-## Logistic Regression Model
+## Logistic Regression

-Performance metrics of this linear classification model were as follows:
+To improve performance, the Logistic Regression model was updated by scaling all features using StandardScaler and increasing the regularization parameter C to 10.
+This linear classification model was evaluated with the following performance metrics:

-- **Accuracy**: 39.8%
+- **Accuracy:** 39.8%  (previous value: 39.8%)
-  The model correctly classified about 40% of the instances.
+    Despite feature scaling and weaker regularization, the model’s overall accuracy remained essentially unchanged compared to the midterm model.

-### Confusion Matrix and Classification Report
+- **Confusion Matrix and Classification Report:**

-The confusion matrix shows significant misclassification across classes.
-Precision and recall values ranged roughly from 0.35 to 0.47 and 0.21 to 0.53, respectively.
-This indicates that the model is struggling to correctly identify instances for each class.
+    The progressed model continued to misclassify a significant number of instances, and class imbalance persisted.
+Precision and recall remained low to moderate across classes: precision values ranged from 0.35 to 0.47. and recall values ranged from 0.21 to 0.54.
+F1-scores remained moderate, between 0.28 and 0.50, across most classes.

-Logistic regression, which relies on linear decision boundaries, seems insufficient to capture the complexity of the data’s class structure.
-Its lower overall accuracy and imbalanced performance across classes suggest that a more flexible or non-linear model might be more appropriate.

-Overall, with an accuracy of about 40%, logistic regression struggled with the multi-class problem, likely due to its reliance on linear separability, which does not sufficiently capture the data’s complexity.
+These results reinforce the limitations of logistic regression for this task: the model’s linear decision boundaries are insufficient to capture the underlying complexity and non-linear relationships present in the traffic dataset, even after addressing feature scaling and regularization.

+---

-## Decision Tree Classifier Model
+## Decision Tree Classifier

-This model builds a tree-like structure to classify the data and is capable of modeling non-linear relationships.
-The performance metrics were:

-- **Accuracy**: 63.7%
-  The decision tree correctly classified approximately 64% of the instances.
+The Decision Tree model was allowed to grow fully by removing depth constraints and minimizing the stopping criteria.

+- **Accuracy:** 81.5% (previous value: 63.7%)
+    The model showed a significant boost in accuracy compared to the midterm version.

-### Confusion Matrix and Classification Report
+- **Confusion Matrix and Classification Report:**

-With precision values ranging from 0.55 to 0.78 and recall values from 0.60 to 0.73 across classes, the decision tree provides a more balanced performance compared to logistic regression.

-The decision tree classifier outperformed logistic regression by capturing more complex patterns in the data, leading to higher overall accuracy and better class-wise performance.
-It was the best performer among the classification models, making it a strong candidate for this dataset due to its ability to model non-linear relationships.
+    Precision and recall values ranged from 0.79 to 0.85, with F1-scores around 0.80 for all classes, indicating balanced class-wise performance.

+The improved accuracy suggests that the fully grown tree captured complex patterns in the data well.
+However, the depth and flexibility of the tree likely introduce overfitting, a known behavior of unpruned decision trees.

+---

 ## XGBoost Model